 Whatever you make a priority is what your mind will seek out.

-How many times has someone tried to point out the reasons why we may be struggling or unhappy and given us advice, and we just won’t listen?
-Eventually awareness does happen, and once our priorities change we are now receptive to other options that would have been automatically ruled out before we had our major thought shift.
-Look for things that will help you get what you want, and you will find them.
+How many times has someone tried to point out possible reasons for our struggles or unhappiness and given us advice we don’t listen to?
+Awareness eventually strikes, and priorities change.
+Once that happens, we are receptive to options we would have automatically ruled out before.
+Look for people, situations, and opportunities that will help you get what you want, and you will find them.

 Replace the squeaky wheel instead of greasing it.

 Negative emotions elicit a quick response.
-We are in danger, or think we are in danger, we must act now!
-We tend not to react forcefully and immediately to positive emotions because they are not a threat, therefore negative emotions get all the attention.
-If we want to attract more positive results and maintain the visions of our future, then we need to give our good emotions time to develop and space to settle in – confident thoughts and feelings need time to linger.
-Welcome positive feelings and encourage them to stay a while – now imagine how quickly we could change the direction of our lives if large portions of our thoughts were about positive possibilities!
+We are in danger, or think we are in danger, so we must act now!
+We tend to react with less immediacy to positive emotions because they aren’t threatening.
+Negative emotions get all the attention.
+If we want to attract more positive results and maintain our visions of the future, then we need to give good emotions time to develop and space to settle in.
+Confident thoughts and feelings need time to linger.
+So, welcome positive feelings and encourage them to stay a while.
+Just imagine how quickly we could change the direction of our lives if large portions of our thoughts were about positive possibilities!

 Commit to adding some good times to your hectic schedule.

-Do you really want your priorities to be all about staying busy or are there other things that should have a higher significance in your life?
-It’s all about awareness, but we must first get out of that automatic “don’t think, just keep going behavior.”
-Become aware that you are creating the hectic schedules that you think you must follow, and set some time aside for yourself.
+Do you really want to be all about staying busy, or do you have other priorities?
+Get out of that automatic “don’t think, just keep going behavior,” and give yourself space to become aware that you create the hectic schedules you think you must follow.
+Set some time aside for yourself.

 Being busy can send the message that we don’t care.

-Being busy becomes a way of life for some, and this is dangerous because being busy can also send the message that we don’t care.
-We are often not even aware of this because we are too busy to notice.
-Our priorities have changed so that we like the feeling of getting things done and hopefully making more money for our efforts.
-Plus, we all know that when something is important to us, we can always find the time, and the money for the things we put at the top of our priority list.
-The things we value are the things we get done.
-Look at what you’re finishing and spending money on – is it what you want?
+Being busy becomes a way of life for some.
+This is dangerous.
+Constant busyness sends the message that we don’t care about anything or anyone else.
+We are often too occupied to notice them!
+Our priorities are focused on the good feeling of getting things done and hopefully making more money for our efforts.
+But we all know that when something is important to us, we can find time and money for it.
+What we value is what we get done.
+Are you spending money on what you most want in life?